SnailWalkerYC/SnailWalkerYC.github.io/about.md

 permalink: /about/
 ---

 Currently, I am a senior software engineer(perception) in an autonomous driving company in Bay Area.
+My job is more relative to the sensor fusion tracking with LiDAR, cameras and radar.
+For the sensor parts, I am familiar with these sensors (multiple cameras, multiple radars & LiDARs) and wrote drivers to fetch with specific requirements and pre-processing these data.
+For the fusion part, I am trying to fuse different sensors' data to get better tracking objects' direction and velocity.

 I used to be a software engineer(AI) in a startup named [Black Sesame Technologies, Inc](http://bst.ai/)(raised more than $100M, I am former 30 employees in US office).
-My current mentor is [Guan Wang](https://scholar.google.com/citations?user=N-ErxbcAAAAJ&hl=en).
+My previous mentor is [Guan Wang](https://scholar.google.com/citations?user=N-ErxbcAAAAJ&hl=en).
 I got my master degree in [Electrical & Computer Engineering](https://www.ece.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) in April, 2018.
 And I got my bachelor degree in [Software Engineering](http://sdcs.sysu.edu.cn/) at [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm) in June, 2016.

-Currently, my job is more relative to the sensor fusion tracking with LiDAR, cameras and radar.
-For the sensor parts, I am familiar with these and wrote drivers to fetch with specific requirements and pre-processing these data.
-For the fusion part, I am trying to fuse different sensors' data to get better tracking objects' direction and velocity.

 I used to focusing on 3D computer vision including 3D cross-modal visual localization, depth estimation, pose estimation, etc. You can see my recently deep localization paper from [here](http://arxiv.org/abs/1907.07160).
 For more projects, you can see belowing projects about computer vision, natual language processing and algorithm acceleration.